-So, I prepared myself for that.
-I interned with Ernst & Young in Abu Dhabi during my sophomore summer, and then went back to Vietnam to do an internship at VinaCapital, the country's biggest mutual fund.
+Then I went back to Vietnam to do an internship at VinaCapital, the country's biggest mutual fund.
 I exposed myself to different angles in the finance industry, to see what I liked.

 The next summer I went to New York and interned at HSBC there, on the trading floor.
 That was the thing I'd been trying for, for so long — to intern on Wall Street; working toward a full-time job there.

 But by the end of that internship I realized that maybe it’s not for me, just in terms of personality.
 The finance industry is great.
 But each industry requires a certain sort of personality … I couldn't see myself doing investment banking by a few years after college.

 At the end of the day, it's your life, you do what you feel happy about the impact you are generating, not doing what everyone else is.